The Best Scientific Approach to Improving Range of Motion in Athletes

 Initial Assessment:

-The first step in addressing ROM restrictions is a thorough assessment of the athlete’s current joint ROM, tissue length, joint limitations and potential capsule restrictions.
-Tools such as goniometers and inclinometers are used to measure ROM accurately.
+The first step in addressing ROM restrictions is a thorough assessment of the athlete’s current joint ROM, tissue length, joint limitations, and potential capsule restrictions.
+Tools like goniometers and inclinometers are used to measure ROM accurately.
 Joint play assessments and passive range of motion tests help identify specific limitations due to capsular tightness.

 Research Basis: